molbal/web-widget/README.md

 # BotMan Web Widget

 This is the Sunday IT web widget.
+Forked from [botman/web-widget](https://github.com/botman/web-widget) but heavily modified.
+This widget can be used with default Botman 2.0 installations, but best used with

 # Installation